yurnov/social-media-bot/README.md

 youtube shorts
 ```

-### Additionally, the bot can download videos from other sources.
+### Ho to download videos from other sources.
 Videos shorter than 10 minutes usually work fine.
 The Telegram limitation for a video is 50 MB.
 - To download the full video from YouTube add two asterisks before the url address.
 Example:
 ```